TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     The method ``addError()`` gets two parameters - the first is an error message string, while the second is an error number.
-    The Extbase developers always use the current UNIX timestamp when calling ``addError()``.
-By this, it is secured that the validation errors can be uniquely identified.
+    The Extbase developers always use the current UNIX timestamp of the source code's creation time when calling ``addError()``.
+By this, it is secured that any validation errors can be uniquely identified.

-Now we have created the foundation of our validator and can start with the proper implementation of it - the check for equality between the passwords.
+Now the foundation of the validator is created.
+Here comes the proper implementation of it - the check for equality between the passwords.
 This is made quickly::

     <?php